transientskp/tkp/documentation/source/database/assoc.rst

 telescope configuration has changed).
 Thus, these are associated and the number of lightcurves doubles again, as show.

+It should be obvious that the scenario described is untenable: the number lightcurves being tracked increases quadratically with time.
+Instead, all many-to-many associations are automatically reduced by only taking the source pairs with the smallest De Ruiter radii.

 .. note::

-    I'm assuming (hoping...)
-I've got this wrong, because otherwise the number of lightcurves increases quadratically whenever there are two sources near each other in an image, which is obviously unsustainable.
+    But how?
+Bart will explain!

 Multiple Frequency Bands
 ------------------------